-(iii) international best practice and conformity with the law and guidelines of other jurisdictions and international bodies; and (iv) existing laws and their administration in the Republic.

-(3) The Minister must publish policy guidelines in the Gazette on issues relevant to electronic transactions in the Republic.

-(4) The Minister may not publish policy guidelines that impose obligations on any person.
+- (iii) international best practice and conformity with the law and guidelines of other jurisdictions and international bodies; and - (iv) existing laws and their administration in the Republic. - (3) The Minister must publish policy guidelines in the Gazette on such issues as he or she deems relevant to electronic transactions in the Republic. - (4) The Minister may not publish policy guidelines that impose obligations on any person.